A guide to offset mortgages in the UK

 You’ll find the following topics covered below…

 An offset mortgage is a product that lets you link a savings account to your mortgage to reduce the amount of interest you pay on the home loan.
-Instead of earning interest on your savings, you will only pay interest on your mortgage balance minus the amount of savings you have.
+Instead of earning interest on your savings, you will only pay interest on the mortgage balance minus the amount of savings you have.

 The following example illustrates how offset mortgages work…